h2g2guy/statuspi.py/README.rst

 License
 -------

 statuspi.py is licensed under the GPLv3.
-See `LICENSE` for details.
+See 'LICENSE' for details.